The Daily Princetonian: 20th century

-Throughout the pre-WWI years, the Prince saw improvements in its coverage and editorial policy.
-Woodrow Wilson was frequently covered as both the university and later United States president.
+In the early 20th century, prior to World War I, the newspaper experienced improvements in its coverage and editorial policy.
+Woodrow Wilson was covered extensively, first as president of Princeton University from 1902 to 1910 and then, after winning the 1912 presidential election, as the 28th U.S. president from 1913 to 1921.
 In 1910, it incorporated Associated Press dispatches.
 It advocated for the abolition of mandatory chapel attendance, supported women's suffrage, and reinforced the ongoing revolt against the campus eating clubs.
 The 1920s saw the paper become more light-hearted, with the introduction of popular humorous columns, a weekly photograph supplement, and annual pieces like an April Fool's story.

-The 1930s saw the paper have a more serious role.
-It partnered with The Harvard Crimson to persuade students to advocate against prohibition.
-It covered the ongoing world tension at the time preceding WWII, opening columns for those for and against U.S. intervention.
-Publication was suspended in February 1943 until the conclusion of the war.
-After the war, the Prince covered the death of Albert Einstein, the election of Robert Goheen a mere three hours after the faculty meeting, and other topics regarding university administration and sports.
-A common topic for news and editorials were eating clubs elections and debates over their social life influence.
+During the 1930s, the newspaper took on a more serious role, partnering with The Harvard Crimson to persuade students to advocate against prohibition.
+It covered the escalating world tension that ultimately led to World War II, and published columns both for and against the United States entering the war.
+In February 1943, after the U.S. entered World War II, publication of the newspaper was suspended in February 1943 until the conclusion of the war in 1945.
+After World War II, the Prince covered the death of Albert Einstein, the election of Robert Goheen a mere three hours after he was elected at a Princeton University faculty meeting, and other topics regarding Princeton University's administration and athletic program.
+A common topic for news and editorials were eating clubs elections and debates over their influence on student social life.

-In the 1960s, the Prince published articles on the assassination of John F. Kennedy, and the subsequent week-long cancellation of university events.
-Martin Luther King Jr.'s assassination saw the publication of letters, editorials, and more discussing his influence and further action for students.
-The paper continued as a progressive force, calling for coeducation and requesting increased resources targeted at minority enrollment.
-The Prince took a forward role in student activism against the Vietnam War, organizing events and playing a central force for a two-week recess so students could campaign for the November elections.
-In 1976, the paper celebrated its hundredth anniversary and held a seminar and two-day symposium.
+In the 1960s, the Prince published articles on the assassination of John F. Kennedy in November 1963, and the subsequent week-long cancellation of university events.
+Five years later, in 1968, the assassination of Martin Luther King Jr. resulted in the publication of letters, editorials, and articles and columns on his influence and student involvement in the civil rights movement.
+The newspaper continued as a progressive force, calling for coeducation and requesting increased resources targeted at minority enrollment.
+The Prince played a role in student activism opposing the Vietnam War, organizing events and playing a role in organizing a two-week recess so students could campaign for in the 1968 presidential election.
+In 1976, the newspaper celebrated the 100th anniversary of its founding with a seminar and two-day symposium.